jaykellscyber/jaykellscyber/README.md

-# Hi.
-I'm Jay – Future SOC Team Leader!
+# Iya, I'm Jay – Future SOC Team Leader!

 ## 👋 About Me
 Aspiring SOC Analyst with a strong foundation in cybersecurity and networking, backed by hands-on experience in monitoring, detecting, and responding to security incidents.
 Passionate about protecting systems and data through proactive defence strategies and continuous learning.